mirrexagon/nixpkgs-esp-dev/README.md

 - `nix --experimental-features 'nix-command flakes' develop github:mirrexagon/nixpkgs-esp-dev#esp32-idf`: for ESP32 development with [esp-idf](https://github.com/espressif/esp-idf).
     - Includes the ESP32 toolchain, and downloads and sets up ESP-IDF with everything ready to use `idf.py`.
-- `nix --experimental-features 'nix-command flakes' develop github:mirrexagon/nixpkgs-esp-dev#esp8266`: for ESP8266 development with eg. [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)
+- `nix --experimental-features 'nix-command flakes' develop github:mirrexagon/nixpkgs-esp-dev#esp8266-rtos-sdk`: for ESP8266 development with [ESP8266_RTOS_SDK](https://github.com/espressif/ESP8266_RTOS_SDK).
-    - Includes the ESP8266 toolchain and esptool.
+    - Includes the ESP8266 toolchain, ESP8266_RTOS_SDK, and esptool.

 The full list of available shells (to go after the `#` in the command) are: